pingidentity/terraform-provider-pingdirectory/docs/resources/default_trust_manager_provider.md

 - `last_updated` (String) Timestamp of the last Terraform update of this resource.
 - `notifications` (Set of String) Notifications returned by the PingDirectory Configuration API.
 - `required_actions` (Set of Object) Required actions returned by the PingDirectory Configuration API. (see [below for nested schema](#nestedatt--required_actions))
+- `type` (String) The type of Trust Manager Provider resource.
+Options are ['blind', 'file-based', 'jvm-default', 'third-party']

 <a id="nestedatt--required_actions"></a>
 ### Nested Schema for `required_actions`